LispCookbook/cl-cookbook/databases.md

 `user` foreign key, so a tweet can only have one user.
 You didn't need to edit the `user` class.

-A many-to-one relationship is actually the contraty of a one-to-many.
+A many-to-one relationship is actually the contrary of a one-to-many.
-You have to put the foreign key on the approriate side.
+You have to put the foreign key on the appropriate side.

 #### Many-to-many